-As you might have already guessed by now, the Bible does not tell us how long that time period lasted.
-If it did, we would be able to predict the return of Jesus by it.
-Therefore I think it was purposely concealed, unlike the year of Creation which I believe is knowable using Biblical chronology or other reckonings.
+As you might expect, the Bible does not make it easy to answer that.
+For example, it never tells us how long they were in the Garden.
+If it did, we would be able to predict the return of Jesus by it long, long ago, certainly by the time of Jesus when he said no man knows (yet).
+Therefore, I think it was purposely concealed, unlike the year of Creation which I believe is knowable using Biblical chronology or other reckonings.

-It may seem like all this study on the 6000 years and year of Creation is all for naught except for maybe proving once again that "no man knows the day or hour" and we should give up on setting dates.
-However, there is one interesting point that does fall out of it.
-Although we cannot calculate in advance the year of Jesus' Second Coming, we can place an upper limit to that year.
+Nevertheless, there is one interesting point that does come out of this research.
+Although we cannot calculate far in advance the year of Jesus' Second Coming, we can place an upper limit to that year.

 Genesis 5:3 — Adam was 130 years old when he fathered a son in his likeness, according to his image, and named him Seth.